darktable-org/dtorg/content/blog/2012-02-17-shadow-recovery-revisited/2012-02-17-shadow-recovery-revisited.md

 @![sh-img1.sm_](sh-img1.sm_.jpg)

 This one was taken from inside an old barn located in a museum village in Bavaria.
 A typical high dynamic range situation: the outside is in bright sunlight, the interior only lighted by the open barn door.
 I did have no time, tripod and temper to do a proper multi-shot approach, which could give rise to process the scene with DRI (dynamic range increase).
-Instead I made only one shot - “exposing to the right” for the outside, sun-lit wall.
+Instead I made only one shot&nbsp;– “exposing to the right” for the outside, sun-lit wall.
 As a consequence parts of the interiors of the barn remain pitch black.
 Even worse, in the end the mid tones would require a slight contrast boost, which would drive even more parts into the dark…

 So, let's use “shadows and highlights”.
 In order to optimize the settings I started with rather extreme values: “shadows” set to its maximum, “compress” to 100%, “radius” left as it is. “highlights” is set to zero, as I don’t need any highlights correction here.
 The combination of high shadow correction and high compression leads to an effect limited to the very extreme dark parts, which is not visible.
 Starting from here, let’s now see what happens when we reduce “compress”.
 The lightening of shadows will progressively extend from the darkest spots into the middle grays.
 After playing around a bit, somehow reducing the “shadows” parameters a bit, I ended with: “shadows” = 170, “highlights” = 0, “radius” = 100, “compress” = 60.